lucydot/ChooChoo/paper/paper.md

 # Statement of Need

-Online repositories such as github are increasingly being used to open-source host educational content.
+Online repositories such as [Github](https://github.com) are increasingly being used to host open-source educational content.
-This content is often designed to be used in both a formal education setting (e.g university), and more informally (e.g. at home with students working through at their own pace).
+This content is often designed to be used in both a formal education setting (e.g university), and more informally (e.g. at home with a student working through at their own pace).
 In addition, adult students are often approaching content with various levels of prior expertise [@Jordan:2018]; this is especially relevant for more computation-focused courses, where the level of programming experience can vary widely [@Dawson:2018].
 In such cases, a certain amount of self-directed, independent learning is required.
-Self-assessment, where students can independently assess their current level of understanding, is a key aspect of this [@Brown:2014].
-Checklists in particular can be used for students to monitor and track their progress through a couse [@Makram:2022].
+Self-assessment, where students independently assess their current level of understanding, is a key aspect of this [@Brown:2014].
+Checklists in particular can be used by students to monitor and track their progress through a couse [@Makram:2022].
 However there are no checklist tools for education which can be easily integrated into a Github repository.
 The primary purpose of ChooChoo is to fill this gap.

 # Target Audience

 ChooChoo is primarily aimed at people who already use Github for their teaching, and who would like to integrate a simple tool for student self-assessment.
 It can be integrated into an existing Github repository, or templated as a standalone project.
 As the instructor must write the checklist specific to their course (if not cloning an existing ChooChoo project), ChooChoo is a domain agnostic tool.

 ChooChoo is based around Github and, in particular, Github Issues.
-In addition, instructors use the yaml markup language to specify the ChooChoo checklists and settings.
-Self-assessment questions and tutorials (both optional features) are written using Markdown and/or Jupyter Notebooks.
+In addition, instructors use the yaml markup language to specify the ChooChoo checklist items, links to learning resources and settings.
+The self-assessment question bank and tutorials (both optional features) are written using Markdown and/or Jupyter Notebooks.
 These tools are widely used within the research computing community, and familiarity with them will make adopting ChooChoo more straight-forward.
 Importantly, ChooChoo does not require any local installations; everything is installed and ran remotely via Github.

 # ChooChoo features